MShawon/YouTube-Viewer/README.md

    Proxies with authentication can also be done.
 To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
 Every single line will contain a single proxy.
 Provide your text file path when script asks for proxy file name.

 * ## Rotating Proxy
    You can also use rotating proxies service.
-Make sure to authenticate your IP on their website and use the Main Gateway (ipaddress:port) they provide you.
+You can either authenticate your IP on your proxy provider service and use *ipaddress:port* as Main Gateway.
+Or direct use username:password combo like this *username:password@ipaddress:port* as Main Gateway.

 # Urls
   Put video links in the urls.txt.
 For multiple videos place urls in multple lines.